meta-pytorch/torchforge/experimental/slurm/README.md

 First make sure you have followed the environment setup instructions in https://github.com/meta-pytorch/torchforge/blob/main/README.md.

-When running GRPO on Slurm, the "controller" (main script, grpo/main.py) can either run locally on your login node, and launch the workers to Slurm; or the controller can run on a remote node along with the workers.
+When running GRPO on Slurm, the "controller" (main script in grpo/main.py) can either run locally on your login node, and launch the workers to Slurm; or the controller can run on a remote node along with the workers.